mapbender/mapbender-documentation/en/functions/editing/digitizer.rst

 Design and Styles
 -----------------

 By specifying a style the way the objects are displayed on the map can be defined.

 * **default**: defines the normal display of the objects on the map
 * **select**: defines the appearance of the objects while mouseover
-* **selected**: defines the appearance of the objects after klick event
+* **selected**: defines the appearance of the objects after click event

 .. code-block:: yaml